temujin9/mezovy/adventures/050 - pros and cons in prolichica.md

-The PCs take a trip to Prolichia.
+The PCs take a trip to Prolichica.

 Results:
 - Beat up the dwarf highwaymen